USFWS/migbirdHS/README.md

 Tasks that can be accomplished with this package include:

 - `read_dhs` imports data
 - `add_seaducks` appends seaduck season info to the reference table
 - `refcheck` double checks the reference table covers all cases
 - `submitted` reports proportion of non-finalized hunts
 - `hunted` reports proportion of hunters who did not hunt
 - `nodata` checks for any missing data that was expected
 - `partyhunt` checks for group hunts
 - `overdays` checks if number of days hunted exceeds hunting season
 - `overbags` checks for abnormally high bag sizes
 - `openclose` checks to see if harvest date falls outside the season
 - `huntdays` summarizes the total number of days hunted
 - `retrieved` summarizes the total number of bids retrieved
 - `retrievedmap` maps the mean retrieved per state and species
 - `responselag` visualizes time between hunt date and response date
 - `bagdays` summarizes days hunted per hunter and species group
 - `bagspp` summarizes species hunted by popularity
 - `compare` visualizes differences between daily and season data
 - `partyproof` divides retrieved birds by party size, when needed
 - `proofHS` looks for and flags errors in daily and season data
-  - `correctHS` processes errors and returns a final data table
 - Automated report writing with `reportHS`

 ## Installation